xtrx-sdr/images/README.md

 |  Lex     | 2I610HW      | Both miniPCIe have SMBus routed |

-## I connected XTRX directly via microUSB cable and I don't see it `lsusb`
+## I connected XTRX directly via micro-USB cable, and I don't see it `lsusb`
-Unfortunately, USB2 PHY software isn't ready and wasn't pushed in the master.
-You can check issue [#9](https://github.com/xtrx-sdr/images/issues/9) for more details and suggestions.
+Unfortunately, USB2 PHY software isn't ready yet.
+Check issue [#9](https://github.com/xtrx-sdr/images/issues/9) for more details and suggestions.

 ## Is Windows driver support planned?
-We plan to add Windows PCIe drivers but we don't have a specific schedule for this right now.
-If it's blocking factor please contact us <xtrx@fairwaves.co>.
-However, all other software layers are windows compatible and USB3380 adapter should work via WinUSB.
+We plan to add Windows PCIe drivers, but we don't have a specific schedule for this right now.
+If it's blocking factor, please [contact us](https://xtrx.io/contact/).
+However, all other software layers are windows compatible, and USB3380 adapter should work via WinUSB.

 ## I've got a DMA buffer issue on my ARM device
-You should probably increase DMA coherent pool using `coherent_pool=32M` kernel option in case you see following lines in the `dmesg` output:
+You should probably increase DMA coherent pool using `coherent_pool=32M` kernel option in case you see the following lines in the `dmesg` output:
 ```
 [ 7.171608] xtrx: Failed to allocate 31 DMA buffer
 [ 7.171632] xtrx 0000:01:00.0: Failed to register TX DMA buffers.
 ```
-For the details see issue [#37](https://github.com/xtrx-sdr/images/issues/37).
+For the details, see issue [#37](https://github.com/xtrx-sdr/images/issues/37).

 ## How do I test GPS and specifically PPS?